 Materialist Conceptions of History

 Marx critiqued capitalism and its future because he believed that history would follow a predictable course.
-He has a materialist conception of history, as known as ‘historical materialism’.
+He has a materialist conception of history, also known as ‘historical materialism’.
 For Marx, this meant that how people provide for their material need determines or influences the relationships people have between each other, their social institutions, and their common ideas.

 Marx called the way people provide for their material needs and the following economic relations, the ‘base’.
 Non-economic relations, such as social institutions and the important ideas in society, are referred to as the ‘superstructure’.
 Marx did not view the superstructure as simply “coming in line with the base.”
 He argued that human history was driven by trying to satisfy needs that are constantly changing.
 The satisfaction of needs resulted in more needs so that “human needs are both the motivating foundation and the result of the economic base.”

 Marx describes the ‘material forces of production’ as the tools, machinery, and factories to meet human needs.
 The ‘relations of production’ are the relationships between people to satisfy their needs.

 Marx had a dynamic view of history, so he thought that the forces of production (tools, machinery etc) will constantly change to produce for people’s material needs.
 Capitalism caused technological changes that resulted in factories.
 But for capitalism to happen, society changed due to a change in the relations of production (relationships between people to satisfy their needs).
 “Factories, capitalists, and wage labourers were not compatible with feudal relations.”
 Feudal lords obtained their wealth from their land and felt responsible for their serfs.
 Capitalists get their wealth from capital and feel no obligation to workers.
 Serfs felt loyal to the lords, whereas the proletariat must sell their labour where they can get work.
 “The old relations of production were in conflict with the new forces of production.”

 Marx had several theories about the culture of capitalist society.